jeswid/DSE3101_HDB_Resale_Price/README.md

 Our aim is to resolve these issues by providing buyers with crucial knowledge, enabling them to make informed decisions when purchasing their ideal home.
 This, in turn, reduces their reliance on external intermediaries like property agents.

 ### Guide to the GitHub Repository
-To ensure our codes would work, please either clone the repository or download this as a zip file. <br>
+To ensure our codes work, please either clone the repository or download this repository as a zip file. <br>

 We split our repository into two folders: <br>